 The Calhoun School History

-Calhoun has evolved over the course of its long history, but it continues to be a place that puts students at the center of the learning journey, and where we remain grounded in the values of diversity, social justice and community engagement.
-As we continue to learn from and honor the past, we remain open to the future and how we might shape it together.
+Calhoun has evolved over the course of history, but it continues to be a place that puts students at the center, and where we remain grounded in the values of diversity, social justice and community engagement.
+As we learn from and honor the past, we remain open to the future and how we might shape it together.

 Our 125th anniversary year, celebrated during the 2021-22 school year, was a time to honor our rich history and come together as a community.